My emails are going to spam

-- Only send your emails to subscribers that have specifically requested to receive your marketing.
+- Only send your emails to subscribers who have specifically requested to receive your marketing.
 Never send cold emails or use purchased lists.

-- Avoiding using words in your email subject or body that are known to trigger spam filters.
+- Avoid using words in your email subject or body that are known to trigger spam filters.

 - Sloppy HTML code can trigger spam filters, so use our pre-built drag/drop templates.

 - Don't use a Gmail.com or Outlook.com From address when sending a campaign.
 Send from an email address associated with your website domain (email@example.com).

 - For Gmail specifically, take advantage of their PostMaster Tools.